How to translate your website to Chinese

 Something your competitors are not doing

-Chinese are also hooked on social media like WeChat, Little Red Book and Douyin.
+Chinese are also hooked on Chinese social media like WeChat, Little Red Book and Douyin.
 They are buying online on ecommerce platforms and getting deliveries to their door.
-Many of your competitors are spending all their budget on these options and forgetting their website backbone.
+Many of your competitors are spending all their Chinese marketing budget on these options and forgetting their website backbone.

-Every day we work with clients wanting to sell something to Chinese.
-There is a big opportunity to produce your web site in Chinese to grab some eyeballs and recognition with less competition than many social media platforms.
-At the very least, a good website or some web pages in Chinese can set you apart from the competition that didn’t bother or used a dodgy plug in translation.
+Every day we work with clients wanting to sell something to the Chinese consumer market.
+There is a big opportunity to produce your website in Chinese to grab some eyeballs and recognition with less competition than many Chinese social media platforms.
+At the very least, a good website or some web pages in Chinese can set you apart from the competition that didn’t bother or used a dodgy translation plugin.